ItsRLuo/isTheNewsReal/README.md

 HOW TO RUN:

-1, run python manage.py runserver at newsTitle
+1, run python manage.py runserver at newsTitle \n
 2, Open index.html at hack (Make sure to have CORS enabled) 3, Enter your news search